juunas11/7-deadly-sins-in-azure-ad-app-development/DataStealingApp/README.md

 This app demonstrates an attack that can be done on APIs which do not properly check for delegated/application permissions in tokens.

 It acquires an access token from another Azure AD tenant to an API in that tenant.
+This API can be single-tenant, it does not matter.

 It then calls the APIs in the CheckingScopesInApi solution, which you can find in this repo.

 It does require three things: